DIDSR/InSilicoICH/README.rst

 Motivation
 ----------

-Computer aided triaging (CADt) devices for intracranial hemorrhage (ICH) in the emergency room (e.g. `Rapid ICH K221456 <https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpmn/pmn.cfm?ID=K221456>`_) is one important example where pediatric and adult cases exist in a reading queue where pediatric patients could be disadvantaged by being deprioritized for time sensitive treatment using an adult-trained AI model that extrapolates poorly to pediatric patients.
+Intracranial hemorrhage (ICH) is a bleeding in the brain that can result from trauma or stroke, it can be a life threatening condition that needs immediate care.
+Computer aided triaging (CADt) devices read CT scans taken in the emergency room to detect ICH (e.g. `Rapid ICH K221456 <https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfpmn/pmn.cfm?ID=K221456>`_).
+Both adults and pediatrics can present with ICH, but with different frequencies.
+Due to this difference in frequency, pediatric patients could be disadvantaged by being deprioritized for time sensitive treatment using an adult-trained AI model that poorly extrapolates to pediatrics.
 While these AI/ML devices have potential to benefit pediatric patients, there is currently a lack of annotated pediatric data for evaluating the balance of risk and benefits.

 Purpose
 -------